cardboard-iguana/cardboard-iguana.com/log/2022-02-22-itprotv-comptia-security-plus-and-tryhackme-jr-security-analyst-intro.md

 There's also spam and "spim" (instant messaging spam), which *can* be phishing, but can also just be annoying.

-Phishing may not always involve credential harvesting; it can also be about installing malware, or even just getting someone to perform an action on behalf of the attacker (so, I guess gift card scams are actually a form of phishing...).
+Phishing may not always involve credential harvesting; it can also be about installing malware, or even just getting someone to perform an action on behalf of the attacker (so, I guess gift card scams are actually a form of phishing…).

 Techniques: